Why Your Diet and Mental Health Matter

 The food you eat keeps you going the entire day when it interacts with the chemicals in your brain.
 So, when you eat a variety of foods, expect a variety of effects on your mind.

 For example, eating carbs increases serotonin hormone, a chemical that provides a calming effect.
 Food rich in proteins helps improve alertness.
 A diet rich in certain types of fatty acids like omega 3 reduces depression.

 Since your body cannot produce all this, it’s imperative to include them in your diet.

 What to Eat

 Avoid processed food or anything containing high sugars.
 Instead, choose brain-friendly diets.
-Such includes vegetables, fruits, whole grains, lean proteins, and meager amount of saturated fats, sugar, and sodium.
+Such include vegetables, fruits, whole grains, lean proteins, and a meager amount of saturated fats, sugar, and sodium.

-Including these foods on your diet helps protect your body from fatigue, improve the mood and alertness.
+Including these foods in your diet helps protect your body from fatigue, improves mood and alertness.

 The following are some brain-friendly foods.

 - Dark chocolate

 The diet you eat has a significant impact on your mental health.
 Start by paying attention to how different types of food make you feel.
 Not just how they taste but how you feel some few hours later or the following day.